ACT Program Assistant

 Minimum Education and Experience:

-Graduation from an accredited college or university with a master’s degree in human services or a related specialty plus two years of experience in a mental health, mental retardation, or substance abuse setting; OR any equivalent combination of education and experience which provides the required knowledge, skills and abilities.
+Graduation from an accredited college or university with a master’s degree in human services or a related specialty plus two years of experience in a behavioral health treatment setting; OR any equivalent combination of education and experience which provides the required knowledge, skills and abilities.
 Must be professionally licensed (LPC or LCSW) or license eligible.
-If licensed, staff member is responsible submitting an active license at time of hire and annual proof of license renewal to the Human Resources office.
+If licensed, staff member is responsible submitting an active license at time of hire and annual proof of license renewal to the Human Resources office

 Other Information: